Upload it all in one go vs. spreading it out? What makes more money? Published on by

 One question which has kept me busy many years, and I know I am not alone, is whether it is better to upload all images of a photo shoot in one go, or spread them out over various months or even years.

+I have discussed this question with many of my fellow stock contributors and my impression is that there is no clear-cut choice on this matter.
 And yet I feel that the arguments are based on gut-feeling and it is unclear what is the right approach.
 So I decided to do the math and compare the following two strategies:

 Let me briefly describe each strategy and then let’s go ahead and simulate them and compare them both!